jeffseo/LearnCpp.com/README.md

 **Goal: Master C++ for the job at Intel**
 >http://www.learncpp.com
->note: project solutions to programming quizzes are included in the Chapter_0 folder
+>note: most project solutions to programming quizzes for chapter 1 are included in the Chapter_0 folder